 A cloud of smoke

 Plains, Montana, is a long way from anywhere, but in some ways it's much like any other place in the country.
 All across the United States, in small towns and large, kids are living in a haze of smoke.
-According to the Centers for Disease Control and Prevention (CDC), roughly 22 percent of all high school students are regular smokers.
-And each day, 4,000 kids under 18 try their first cigarette and another 1,140 become daily smokers.
+According to the Centers for Disease Control and Prevention (CDC), roughly 16.5 percent of all high school students use tobacco.
+And each day, Every day, almost 2,500 children under 18 years of age try their first cigarette, and more than 400 of them will become new daily smokers.

 Many of them think they're just experimenting -- but the "experiment" often lasts for decades.
 As the Campaign for Tobacco-Free Kids reports, almost 90 percent of adult smokers started before they were 18.
 Teenagers tend to underestimate how addictive smoking really is: In one survey, only 5 percent of teen smokers said they expected to be smoking in five years, but eight years later, 75 percent were still smoking, according to Drug Topics journal.
 "Nicotine addiction is really a pediatric disease," says Ron Todd, MSEd, director of tobacco control for the American Cancer Society.

 Everyone from Bubba Ash to the Surgeon General knows smoking is dangerous, so why are so many teens lighting up?
 You can forget about easy answers such as "peer pressure," says Dan Romer, PhD, research director of the Institute for Adolescent Risk Communication at the University of Pennsylvania's Annenberg Public Policy Center.